 There are several types of charting methods, but three of them are the most popular.

-3) “Candlestick” – these charts were developed by the Japanese centuries ago.
-They provide information similar to the Bar Chart but also indicate “up and down” days.
+Candlestick charts were developed by the Japanese centuries ago.
+They provide information similar to the Bar chart, but also indicate “up and down” days.
 That is, they clearly show the direction the market took on a daily basis.
-The top end of the “candle” still represents the High for the day, and the lower end represents the “Low,” but the “body” indicates the Open and Closing prices in relation to one another.
-For example, if the Open is higher than the Close, the Open price is at the top of the “body” of the candle and represents a day where prices fell (solid "body").
-Conversely, if the Close is found on the top of the “body,” it represents an “up” day, and on the chart below, appears with a hollow “body.”
-As you can now see, the up-and-down days are easily visible on the Candlestick Chart.
+The top end of the “candle” still represents the "High" for the day, and the lower end represents the “Low,” but the “body” indicates the Open and Closing prices in relation to one another.
+For example, if the Open is higher than the Close, the Open price is at the top of the “body” of the candle and represents a day where prices fell (red candle).
+Conversely, if the Close is found on the top of the “body,” it represents an “up” day, and on the chart below, appears with a green “body.”
+As you can now see, the up-and-down days are easily visible on the Candlestick chart.
 By counting these, we can determine the current trend.
-For Traders, the question is, when will it reverse course?
+For traders, the question is, when will it reverse course?